Primary Navigation Mobile

 • Mounting can be difficult

-You are allowed to use a radar detector under UK law.
-There were mutterings from the government that they could be banned, but no legislation has been presented so far.
+Yes, you are allowed to purchase and use a radar detector under UK law in England, Scotland, Wales, and Northern Ireland.
+There was speculation that they could be banned, but no legislation has been presented so far.

-Some police forces consider using a laser jammer to be perverting the course of justice, which comes with a hefty fine and even jail time in severe instances.
+However, some police forces consider using a laser jammer – which is a different bit of kit to a radar detector – to be perverting the course of justice, which comes with a hefty fine and even jail time in severe instances.

-If you’re planning a trip to mainland Europe or the Republic of Ireland, leave your radar detector at home; they’re illegal to use, and you will be fined and have the device confiscated.
+In essence, if you’re planning a trip to mainland Europe or the Republic of Ireland, we highly recommend you leave your radar detector at home and keep it for UK use only.

 Sign up to the Parkers Newsletter to keep up to date with more of the latest reviews, news, and recommendations from the Parkers team.